-The amount (or percentage) of your home that you own, above any mortgage that may be outstanding on the property.
+The amount (or percentage) of your home that you own, above any mortgage or other debts that may be outstanding on the property.
 So if you own your own home outright, you own 100% of the equity in the property.

 Equity Release Council

 The Equity Release Council is the industry body for the equity release sector.
 They represent the providers, qualified financial advisers, lawyers, intermediaries and surveyors who work in the equity release sector.